The latest insights at JB Ashtin

 Learning to Lead: Reflections on 2018 Contributed by Alexa Clark, Manager, Peer-to-Peer Education Currently at JB Ashtin’s headquarters, walls are being torn down and new ones built, colors are being selected for accent walls, and large mysterious boxes labeled “fragile” have appeared almost overnight.
 Our end-of-year renovations seem to inspire a period of reflection in […]

-Contributed by Ashlee Hartger, Marketing Support Manager There’s something about the holidays that brings out the cheese in everyone.
+Contributed by Ashlee Hartger, Marketing Support Manager There’s something about the holidays that appeal to a person’s sentimental side.
 Even myself, a glorified skeptic, am writing this excerpt by the glow of Christmas tree lights.
 Snowflakes are making their graceful descent to the powder-dusted earth, and the soft beat of “The Little Drummer Boy” is […]

 Contributed by Ashley Minear, Manager, Operations Fresh out of college, I landed my first “big-girl” job at a Texas design firm.
 My emotions were at an all-time high and I was ready to give it my all.
 I left everything I knew behind and moved from Michigan to Texas.
 I was excited for the adventure, […]